AndersonLima0/costs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Costs is a project management system, for example it is possible to add a budget to it and the services that are linked have their costs limited to the established budget.
+Services are smaller parts of the project so according to their addition, the cost of the project changes but without going over budget

 <div>
+<h2>Home:</h2>
 <img src="src/assets/img1.jpg"/>
 </div>

 <br>
 <div>
+<h2>Página de projetos criados:</h2>
 <img src="src/assets/img2.jpg"/>
 </div>

 <br>
 <div>
+<h2>Criação de projetos:</h2>
 <img src="src/assets/img3.jpg"/>
 </div>

 <br>
 <div>
+<h2> Página de edição do projeto:</h2>
 <img src="src/assets/img4.jpg"/>
 </div>

 <br>
 <div>
+<h2>Adição de serviço ao projeto:</h2>
 <img src="src/assets/img5.jpg"/>
 </div>